mcepl/gen-oath-safe/README.rst

 Google Authenticator.
 It can also provide the needed commands to prepare a Yubikey.

-Requires: python, openssl, qrencode, caca-utils
+Requires: python, openssl, qrencode, xxd